briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

-    6. _(6)_ Conduct, or participate in the conduct of, a sweepstakes with the use of a sweepstakes terminal device at a sweepstakes terminal device facility without first obtaining a current annual “certificate of registration” from the Attorney General as required by division (F) of Ohio R.C.
+    6. _(6)_ Conduct, or participate in the conduct of, a sweepstakes with the use of a sweepstakes terminal device at a sweepstakes terminal device facility without first obtaining a current annual "certificate of registration" from the Attorney General as required by division (F) of Ohio R.C.
 2915.02.

     7. _(7)_ With purpose to violate subsection (a)(1), (2), (3), (4), (5) or